 Rachel completed her challenge over seven months and raised more than £2,000 for Action for M.E.
 Due to her health some of her walks had to be done in two parts to allow her time to rest.
 We think Rachel is a marvel, and her strength is an inspiration.

 What started as a creative hobby and "fun bit of charity work" has now become a non-profit business with customers in 68 countries.
 "This is something I still haven’t quite got my head around, especially since most of our work is carried out from my bed!" says Pippa.
 Want to know more?
-Read Pippa's story.
+You can read more of Pippa's story here.